SchulzLab/EpiExpress/README.md

 ## Issues

 If you face issues with running any of the steps, please open an issue here on GitHub and we can work on a solution.

+## manuscript codes

+This repository also contains another folder named "manuscript_code" which Contains the code and analysis we performed during the development of the project and the manuscript.
+This includes training models, generating plots, and conducting the analysis presented in the paper.
+Please see the README file in the folder to get a description of the files.
+Please note, the scripts are meant as documentation and less as ready-to-use software.

 ## License